DFE-Digital/apply-for-teacher-training/docs/developer-onboarding.md

 - Join `#apply-dev-notifications` for GitHub notifications from the [Find postgraduate teacher training](https://github.com/DFE-Digital/apply-for-teacher-training) and [Apply for teacher training](https://github.com/DFE-Digital/find-teacher-training) codebases

-- `#civil_servant_devs` is a channel for civil servant developers, join if you would like to be part of ongoing developer discussion, meet ups and technical talks.
+- `#civil_servant_devs` is a channel for civil servant developers.
+Join if you would like to be part of ongoing developer discussion, meet ups and technical talks.
 This is a private channel, so ask a permanent developer within Teacher Services to invite you.

-- `#developers` is a generic channel for anything technical related
+- `#developers` is a generic channel for anything technical related.
+It's for developers across DfE, not just in Teaching Workforce Directorate.

 - `#twd_developers` is a channel for discussion between developers within the Teaching Workforce Directorate.
 Also join if you want to take part in developer meet ups